-Cape Cod got its name from an English explorer called Bartholomew Gosnold when he first visited the Cape in 1602.
+How did Cape Cod get its name?
+The story dates back to 1602 when an English explorer called Bartholomew Gosnold first visited the Cape.

 Cape Cod means a great store of codfish.
 Cape Cod is a hooked sandy peninsula that juts into the Atlantic Ocean located in Massachusetts in the northeast of the United States.